oils-for-unix/oils/README.md

     osh$ echo "hello $name"
     hello world

-Most shell scripts should run, e.g. with `osh myscript.sh`.
+Most shell scripts should run, e.g. with `bin/osh myscript.sh`.

+This is called the **developer build**, and is **very different** from the release tarball.
+See [Contributing][] for details.

-You can also download the latest release and build it, which is linked from the [home page](https://www.oilshell.org/).
-(This is the only way to try OSH on OS
+The release tarballs are linked from the [home page](https://www.oilshell.org/).
+(This is the only way to try OSH on OS X.
-X.  Developer builds don't work on OS X.)
+Developer builds don't work on OS X.)

+Running `bin/oil` will let you try the Oil language.
+Send me feedback about it!

 Contributing
 ------------

-For information on how to build and test Oil, see [Contributing][] on the wiki.

 If you'd like to contribute, please post a message on the `#oil-dev` channel of [oilshell.zulipchat.com][].
 Let us know what you're thinking, or let us know if you're having problems getting started.

+Make sure to check out the [Contributing][] page.
+Let us know if anything doesn't work.

 [The blog][blog] has updates on the project status.